Salsali Private Museum: Founder

 Ramin Salsali began collecting art at the age of 21.

-Born in Tehran in 1964, he studied economics, strategic management, and marketing with a focus on Industry Design in Germany and England.
+Born in Tehran in 1964, he studied economics, strategic management, and marketing with a focus on industry design in Germany and England.

 In April 2011, Salsali established the museum in Dubai.
-SPM opened in November 2011, the first private museum for contemporary art in the region.
+SPM opened in November 2011 as the first private museum for contemporary art in the region.
 It exhibits Salsali's collection of over 900 pieces of painting, photography, video art, sculpture, and installation art.